In this instalment: Rule 4, on keeping a notebook or journal.

 - The date and time (I have key bindings for this in Emacs)

 - Hypotheses.
 What data do I need?
 How will I get those?

 - Outcome of experiments

 - Concerns?
 Where am I stuck or what don't I understand?

 - A short plan for how to get unstuck

 Looking at these, they pretty much mirror what we are taught in High School Science class about keeping lab notes, don't they?

 I often find that the discipline of writing down these things is helpful in my problem solving so that I have some structure about how to approach the goal, rather than just bashing my head against a wall.

-It helps that I can type almost as fast as I think now (yeah yeah, I'm not that fast at typing…).
+It helps that I can type almost as fast as I think now (yeah yeah, and I'm not that fast at typing…).
 Back when I kept hand-written notes it was a pain (literally) to write this much detail down, but I did it even then because it was helpful, and with a detailed map of where I had come and was going, I almost never got lost.

 This physical notebook is a lovely thing to have, but today I recommend that you save your wrist as well as your wits and keep an electronic journal or notebook.
 You'll be able to search it, and read it.
-If you like hand-drawing diagrams, then you can still do that and either cross-reference a physical notebook against your electronic notes, or else scan you drawings into the computer.
+If you like hand-drawing diagrams, then you can still do that and either cross-reference a physical notebook against your electronic notes, or else scan your drawings into the computer.